1051158/aquabots56/README.md

 After VSC is downloaded an important extension has to be installed to flash hardware through VSC.

 ![Go to the tab extensions and fill in platformIO](PlatformExtension.png).

-Go to the tab extensions and fill in platformIO
+Go to the tab extensions and fill in platformIO (like in the pictore above).

 Flashing
 -